AdobeDocs/marketo-measure.en/help/bi-report-templates/marketo-measure-report-template-power-bi.md

 >
 >* Be cautious when adding additional foreign key values.
 Power BI is often set to auto detect relationships in the model and adding foreign key values may result in undesirable links between tables and/or disabling existing relationships.
 >
->* Most tables in the Marketo Measure data warehouse contain denormalized dimensional data.
+>* Most tables in the [!DNL Marketo] Measure data warehouse contain denormalized dimensional data.
 We've worked to normalize and clean up the model in Power BI as much as possible to improve performance and data accuracy.
 Exercise caution when including any additional denormalized fields in facts tables, this may break dimensional filtering across tables and could also result in inaccurate reporting.

 ![](assets/marketo-measure-report-template-power-bi-5.png)